rkiel/npm-power-config/README.md

 ### Description

-The `description` field provides the user prompt.
+The `description` field provides the user with some context or instruction for the entering the input.
+The data field (i.e. `hostname`) is used as the prompt.

 ```json
 {